bhattlab/StrainSifter/README.md

 # StrainSifter

-A straightforward bioinformatic pipeline for detecting the presence of a bacterial strain in two or more metagenome(s).
+A straightforward bioinformatic pipeline for detecting the presence of a bacterial strain in one or more metagenome(s).

 StrainSifter is based on [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 This pipeline allows you to output phylogenetic trees showing strain relatedness of input strains, as well as pairwise counts of single-nucleotide variants (SNVs) between input samples.

 ## Installation

+(One time only)
 Download and install [miniconda3](https://conda.io/miniconda.html):

 For Linux: